ComparativeSystemsBiologyGroup/CSB.github.io/courses/AdvancedGenomics/index.md

 Website: https://comparativesystemsbiologygroup.github.io/CSB.github.io/

-1. Advanced genomic techniques, bioinformatic processing and models (20 hours):
+1. Advanced genomic techniques, bioinformatic processing and models:
 • ChIP-Seq and the like
 	-ChIP-Seq on bacterial transcription factors;
 	-Computational approaches for the reconstruction of gene regulatory networks with DNA pattern scanning (Information Theory, Position weight matrices) and gene expression com- pendia (CLR and the like) and the integration of ChIP-Seq data.